Admissions and Aid

-Please note that all applicants must have a completed undergraduate degree to apply.
-Applicants do not need to have completed a master’s degree to apply.
-All documentation for admission is to be sent to the Office of Admissions for arrival prior to this date.
-No application will be considered until the application is complete.
-The applicant is advised to monitor the receipt of materials with the Office of Admissions to ensure that all references, transcripts and test scores needed to complete the application, have been received.
+All applicants must have at least a completed undergraduate degree to apply.
+All documentation for admission is to be uploaded to the applicant portal prior to January 1.
+No application will be considered unless the application is complete.
+The applicant is advised to monitor the submission of materials with the Office of Admissions.

 The evaluation of applications for admission is the responsibility of the program’s Admissions and Awards Committee.
 The Committee reviews each application and renders a judgment of the applicant’s overall potential for success in doctoral study.
 This judgment is based on the following considerations:

 (1) A careful review of the applicant’s past academic performance, which involves not only consideration of grade-point-average, but also of the pattern of grades in various subject areas.